Logiqx/gps-guides/chipsets.md

 Where “speed” is the Speed over Ground (SOG) ± speed error.
 From equation it is clear that Course Over Ground (COG) error decreases when speed increases and than for small speeds the error rapidly grows.

+GW-52 specification refers to Standard Deviation of Speed (SDOS) - resolution 1 cm/s.
+Also specified as cm/s in Tom's document.

+- Accuracy of specific measurement can be determined from SDOS of speed samples used to compute average speed.
+- Seems to equate to 4 SD?

 #### sAcc (u-blox)